vsajip/python-gnupg/docs/index.rst

 .. versionadded:: 0.4.1
    The ``extra_args`` keyword argument was added.

+.. versionadded:: 0.4.2
+   Upon a successful decryption, the keyid of the decrypting key is stored in the ``key_id`` attribute of the result, if this information is provided by ``gpg``.

 The ``decrypt_file`` method takes the following additional keyword argument:

 output (defaults to ``None``)